rontarrant/gtkDcoding/docs/_posts/2019-07-09-0051-mvc-iv-combobox-text.md

 #### Stage 2: Initializing the Model

-Not a bid deal, we just:
+Not a big deal, we just:

 - assign a local pointer to the `ListStore`,
 - use `setModel()` to tell the `ComboBox` where to look for its data, and